Tony-BY/wordpress-ci/README.md

 - GitHub pages used as helm diagram artifactory
 - ArgoCD used for deploying aplication
 - ArgoRollouts (BlueGreen Update strategy) controll and shift traffic to a newer version of software throw ingress controller and service meshes.
-After deploying new version of aplication needs to promote rollout in the ArgoCD web UI or in terminal by command `kubectl argo rollouts promote wordpress -n wordpress`
+After deploying new version of aplication needs to promote rollout in the ArgoCD web UI or in the terminal by command `kubectl argo rollouts promote nextcloud -n nextcloud`
-- We can check status in the ArgoCD web UI or in the terminal by command `kubectl argo rollouts get rollout wordpress -n wordpress`
+- We can check status in the ArgoCD web UI or in the terminal by command `kubectl argo rollouts get rollout nextcloud -n nextcloud`

 ## Rollback flow description and implementation

-Rollback from the terminal by command: `kubectl argo rollouts undo wordpress -n wordpress` This command back to the previous revision of rollout.
+Rollback from the terminal by command: `kubectl argo rollouts undo nextcloud -n nextcloud` This command back to the previous revision of the rollout.
-Then needs promote again.
+Then needs to promote the rollout again.

 ---